SlenderFox/HeatStreetTalentsRevival/ideas.md

 - A ready-up system to avoid one player accidentally starting the mode without everyone.
 - A countdown before the mode starts so it's less sudden.
 - Do I have a function that breaks all of the fences before the game starts?
-- For development, maybe have a very basic pathmap on the workshop island.
 ## Shop
 ### Target Priorities
 - Interesting, but can be ignored.
 Quite costly to buy but free to swap.